yourdevkalki/arbitrum-vibekit/README.md

 1. **Create New Rules**

 - You can create a new `.mdc` file in `.cursor/rules` when:
-  - Adding a new agent type (e.g., `lending-agent.mdc` for lending operations)
+  - Adding a new agent type
-  - Creating a new tool category (e.g., `price-feeds.mdc` for price oracle tools)
+  - Creating a new tool category
-  - Defining a new workflow (e.g., `cross-chain-swaps.mdc` for cross-chain operations)
+  - Defining a new workflow
 - Follow the structure in `createAgent.mdc` for agent rules
 - Include clear documentation and examples

 2. **Update Existing Rules**

 - You can modify `createAgent.mdc` when:
   - Adding new agent configuration options
   - Updating initialization parameters
   - Adding new tool integrations
 - You can update `scratchpad.mdc` for:
   - Testing new features
   - Prototyping new workflows
   - Validating tool integrations
 - Keep `vibeCodingWorkflow.mdc` up-to-date with:
   - New development patterns
   - Updated best practices
   - Common troubleshooting solutions

 ## 🔌 MCP Integration